 Treasure cards can be played as soon as you get them.
 Item cards can be placed in front of you.
-"Go Up a Level" cards can be used instantly.
+"Go Up a Level" cards can be used instantly or saved for later.
 You may play a "Go Up a Level" card on any player at any time.